radapdal/process/webdevelopmentworkflow.md

 **Continuous vs Sprinting**

 In Sprints, we release large chunks of the software as one Major version.
-This means grouping issues beforehand, developing and testing them, then sending them for UAT before pushing to Production.
+This means grouping issues beforehand, developing and testing them, then sending them for a 2-Step UAT before pushing to Production.

-However, in a Continuous Delivery process, issues are individually assessed to a target version in Staging or Production.
+However, in a Continuous Delivery process, issues are individually assessed to a target version in Staging or Production, and can bypass UAT.
 This release process allows for two things:

 	1. Allows the Staging to build up Minor versions and be pushed when required.
     2. Allows emergency Patches to push ahead of the versions in staging directly into Production.